 If an agent wants to call you, that’s a cause for celebration.
 Usually, a phone call means an agent is interested in working with you.
 But don’t assume it’s an offer of representation.
 If you search the internet for “the Call” (a call with an agent), you’ll find lots of blog posts gushing about how an author’s agent called them to offer representation.
 This isn’t always the case.

-Don’t ignore this, and again, think carefully about how you want to tackle it.
+Don’t ignore this!
+Think carefully about how you want to tackle it.
 Another key point here is to take your time.
 Don’t rush.
-It’s important to find a balance here.
+It’s important to find a balance.
 Return your revisions to the agent too quickly, and you risk appearing like you’ve rushed and haven’t worked carefully.
-Submit too late, and the agent may have lost enthusiasm for the project.
+Submit too late, and the agent may have lost enthusiasm.
 Two to six months is a good rule of thumb depending on the scale of the revisions.

 Publishing relationships work on trust, especially author-editor and author-agent relationships.
 It can be scary submitting to literary agents, but remember that they are professionals.
 Their entire business would be at risk if they were to use your work in any way other than what you submitted it for.
 Part and parcel of being an author is getting used to sending out work, letting go of your fears and trusting the pros.

 What’s more, if you decide the slog of submitting to literary agents isn’t for you, there are plenty of other options out there, from self-publishing to small presses.
-Rejections aren’t the end, and submitting to literary agents isn’t the only path.
+Rejections aren’t the end.
+Submitting to literary agents isn’t the only path.
 Keep going!